AdobeDocs/campaign-standard.en/help/api/using/troubleshooting.md

 ```

-* **When going to the Adobe.io Console you get the following error: "The Adobe I/O console is only available to select members of enterprise accounts.
-If you believe you should have access, please contact your System Administrator."**

-You can only create API Keys for the IMS organizations you are admin of.
-If this message is displayed and you want to create API Keys and you want to ask one of the administrator of the IMS organization.

-* **When doing a request to Adobe.io you get {"error_code":"403023","message":"Profile is not valid"}**

-This means that there is an issue with the IMS provisioning of your specific Campaign product: the IMS team needs to fix it.

-To get more details you can call the IMS API with your token to see what your IMS profile looks like: You need to have a prodCtx where the organization_id is the same as the one you put in you URL for Adobe.io to be able to route your request.
-If it is missing the IMS provisioning needs to be fixed.

 * **When doing a request to Adobe.io you get {"code":500, "message":"Oops.
 Something went wrong.
 Check your URI and try again."}**

 Adobe.io declares your unvalid URI: most likely the URI you are requesting is not valid.
 On Adobe.io when you select the Campaign service you get a picker with a list of possible organization_ids.
 You need to check that the one you choose is the one you put in your URL.